 |16.4.2AI (Slave) + 32.4.2AI (Master)||56 (48 channels + 4 stereo Aux Ins)||6 global sends + 8 additional local sends (32.4.2AI only)||8 (local sends only)||4 or 8 (depending on Subgroup merge state)||64 x 50|

 |2 x 24.4.2AI||56 (48 channels + 4 stereo Aux Ins)||10||8 (local sends only)||4 or 8 (depending on Subgroup merge state)||64 x 50|

 |24.4.2AI (Slave) + 32.4.2AI (Master)||64 (56 channels + 4 stereo Aux Ins)||10 global sends + 4 additional local sends (32.4.2AI only)||8 (local sends only)||4 or 8 (depending on Subgroup merge state)||72 x 58|

 |2 x 32.4.2AI||72 (64 channels + 4 stereo Aux Ins)||14||8 (local sends only)||4 or 8 (depending on Subgroup merge state)||80 x 66|

 A powerful networked solution like the StudioLive AI-series mixers requires fast and easy-to-use networking.
 StudioLive mixers make creating a wired or wireless network as easy as connecting an Ethernet cable or scrolling through a list of available networks.
-Networking for control is available now and coming in 2015, audio networking with Dante and AVB will be available on two new option cards, protecting your investment with emerging technology compatibility.
+Networking for control is available now, and coming in 2015, audio networking with Dante and AVB will be available on two new option cards, protecting your investment with the latest technology.